mehulagg/gitlab/doc/user/project/clusters/add_remove_clusters.md

 # Adding and removing Kubernetes clusters - Deprecated **(FREE) -**

+NOTE:
+Attaching a cluster to GitLab is no longer recommended.
+Kubernetes cluster, similar to any other infrastructure, should be created, updated, maintained using Infrastructure as Code.
+GitLab plans to enable the capability to create clusters with Terraform, all within GitLab.
+You can follow along in this [epic](https://gitlab.com/groups/gitlab-org/-/epics/6049).

 GitLab offers integrated cluster creation for the following Kubernetes providers:

 - Google Kubernetes Engine (GKE).